AlibabaCloudDocs/arms/intl.en-US/Prometheus Service/Get started with Prometheus Service.md

     **Note:**

     The system automatically sets the value to the ID of the cluster that you create.
 You can perform the following steps to view the cluster ID: In the left-side navigation pane of the ACK console, choose **Clusters** \> **Clusters**.
-On the page that appears, the string below each cluster name is the cluster ID.
+On the page that appears, the cluster ID is displayed below each cluster name.

-6. In the **Deploy** section of the App Catalog - ack-arms-prometheus page, select the cluster for which you want to enable Prometheus monitoring, and click **Create**.
+6. In the **Deploy** section of the App Catalog - ack-arms-prometheus page, select the cluster for which you want to enable ARMS Prometheus, and click **Create**.

     **Note:** By default, **Namespace** and **Release Name** are set to **arms-prom**.